dunningkrueg/hoffmann/README.md

   - `/urban` - Look up terms on Urban Dictionary
   - `/google` - Search Google for information
   - `/translate` - Translate text to different languages
+  - `/youtube` - Search for videos on YouTube

+- **Games & Fun**
+  - `/coinflip` - Play a game of heads or tails with the bot
+    - Choose 'heads' or 'tails'

 - **Moderation Tools**
   - `/clearmsg` - Bulk delete messages (Admin only)